Bebe Rexha Shares Photo Of Her Peeing While Brushing Her Teeth

 “I love how you keep things real,” one user wrote with laughing emoji.

 “This is the kind of thing I like about Bebe.
 She’s real and she doesn’t hold back anything!
-We need more people like Bebe in this world you know…” another commented.
+We need more people like Bebe in this world you know…,” another commented.

 “Multitasking at its finest..lol,” a third fan joked.